ZRaup/Zachary-Raup/TOI4153_port.md

-# Utilizing MCMC in Python to Explore the Parameter Space of an Exoplanet
+# Utilizing MCMC to Explore the Parameter Space of an Exoplanet
 ###### By: Zachary Raup
 ###### Research Advisor: Dr. Phillip Reed
 ---